 How to get there: Q & F to West 8th Street Station ?D, F, N & Q to the Coney Island-Stillwell Avenue Station

 What: Fright Fest

 Where: Six Flags Great Adventure, Jackson, NJ

 Why: Explore the scores of rides in eleven themed areas, including four that cater to small children.
 When the clock strikes 5:30 p.m., the park transforms into a festive and creepy wonderland.
 Park employees dress up as ghosts, ghouls and goblins, emerging from shadows and lurking in spider-webbed covered corners, trying to scare the living daylights out of you.
 These creatures can be truly frightening, so young guests are given “ghoul repellant,” a festive whistle that they can blow to stop scary beasts in their tracks.
 Don’t miss the crowd pleasing Dead Man’s Party, which features 10 dancing zombies, and the equally entertaining The Ghoulmaster’s Ghosts, a haunted dance party and tribute to Michael Jackson.
 This event is generally packed, so be prepared to wait on long lines.

 How to get there: NJ TRANSIT offers express bus service to the park from Port Authority.

-What: Haunted House at the Sag Harbor “Wailing” Museum
+What: Haunted Walking Tour at the Sag Harbor “Wailing” Museum

 Where: Sag Harbor Whaling Museum, 200 Main Street, Sag Harbor, NY

 Why: Bone-chilling tours attempt to bring back the lonely spirits that lurk within the museum’s venerable walls, so beware.
-Outside of the museum, the Sag Harbor Ghost Walk will have you prowling the neighborhood by lantern and moonlight once it gets dark.
+Outside of the museum, go trick-or-treating and prowl the neighborhood by lantern (or just moonlight) once it gets dark.